budapest view over the tower

 Visit the beautiful Vajdahunyad Castle.

-The christmas market all set up and festive in front of the vajdahunyad castle in one of the parks in Hungary’s capital city of Budapest in winter
+The christmas market all set up and festive in front of the vajdahunyad castle in one of the parks in Hungaryโ€™s capital city of Budapest in winter

 The Vajdahunyad Castle is beautiful all year round, but it turns fairy-tale-level magical coated in snow.
+While it may look old, looks are deceiving and the castle has an interesting origin story!

 It was first built in 1896 for a temporary exhibit celebrating 1,000 years of the Hungarian state, made of cardboard and wood.
+But it proved so beloved that it was made into a permanent stone and brick castle in 1908.

+The castle’s look is particularly distinctive as it contains copies of several buildings from different eras of Hungary’s rule.
 The most notable of these castle styles was copied from the Hunyad Castle, one of the most beautiful castles in Romania (remember, Transylvania was once part of the Hungarian kingdom!).

 This mishmash contains elements of Romanesque, Gothic, Renaissance, and Baroque styles, creating one crazy-interesting castle.
+Inside, it’s home to the Museum of Hungarian Agriculture, which is the biggest agricultural museum in Europe.

 Since I’m not really an agriculture nerd (what, you neither?)
 I just walked around and enjoyed the beautiful castle grounds, particularly the adorable Christmas market stalls around the entrance.

-If you’re visiting Budapest in January or February, you’ll miss the Christmas market here, but it’s still well worth visiting regardless – especially as it’s close to the ice skating rink and Széchenyi baths, two other Budapest winter musts.
+If you’re visiting Budapest in January or February, you’ll miss the Christmas market here, but it’s still well worth visiting regardless – especially as it’s close to the ice skating rink and Szรฉchenyi baths, two other Budapest winter musts.

 Go ice skating in a scenic location.